csc-training/advanced-parallel-prog/exercise-instructions.md

 If you have a GitHub account you can also **Fork** this repository and clone then your fork.

 ### Computing servers
 We will use the CSC's Puhti supercomputer.
-See [here](https://docs.csc.fi/support/tutorials/puhti_quick/) for genera instructins on using Puhti.
+See [here](https://docs.csc.fi/support/tutorials/puhti_quick/) for general instructions on using Puhti.

 Log onto Puhti using the provided username and password, for example